scalameta/munit/docs/tests.md

 ```

 > Note that `munitTimeout` is only respected for async tests in the stable
-> version version of MUnit (v0.x series).
+> version of MUnit (v0.x series).
 The setting is ignored by normal
 > non-async tests.
 However, starting with MUnit v1.0 (latest milestone release:
 > @VERSION@), the timeout applies to all tests including non-async tests.